 fitted.tree, fitted.alignment

-3 x 2814 dna alignment: Human[TGTGGCACAA...], Rhesus[TGTGGCACAA...], Galago[TGTGGCAAAA...])
+3 x 2814 dna alignment: Rhesus[TGTGGCACAA...], Human[TGTGGCACAA...], Galago[TGTGGCAAAA...])

 We can access the sum of all branch lengths.
 Either as “ENS” or “paralinear” using the total_length() method.